AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Results

 To expand this investigation, we injected a broader range of candidate primitive vectors into the model after providing example paths and distance computations.
 For example, injecting the \texttt{compute\_distance} primitive causes the model to more quickly compute the distance of a candidate path.
-Interestingly, the reverse is also true: subtracting the \texttt{compute\_distance} vector makes the model \emph{less} likely to implement a distance computation (Fig.~\ref{fig:behavior}c).
+Interestingly, the reverse is also true: subtracting the primitive makes the model \emph{less} likely to implement a distance computation (Fig.~\ref{fig:behavior}c).
 This suggests that subtracting primitive vectors can prevent associated algorithmic primitives.
-More broadly, we evaluate six behavioral hallmarks across six possible function vectors and find that all behavioral hallmarks are most strongly induced by a candidate primitive vector with a relevant computational role (Table~\ref{tab:extreme_interventions}).
+More broadly, we evaluate six behavioral hallmarks across six possible function vectors and find that all behavioral hallmarks are most strongly induced by a candidate primitive vector with a relevant computational role (Table~\ref{tab:extreme_interventions}; see further control experiments in App.~\ref{app:bag-of-tokens}, \ref{app:reconstruction}).

 Notably, the role of a particular cluster cannot always be inferred from the tokens on which it is active alone; the surrounding context often also plays a role.
 For example, the cluster \texttt{compare\_and\_verify} is largely active on the token corresponding to the final distance of a candidate path.
 However, we noticed that tokens on which this cluster was active were often followed by subsequent checks and comparisons.
 We therefore hypothesized that this cluster may not just represent the final distance, but also induce a verification primitive.
 Table~\ref{tab:extreme_interventions} confirms this hypothesis.
 Interestingly, we can observe this dual nature in representational space as well.
 In a t-SNE plot of the average representational trajectory of these example primitives, we observe that in earlier layers, \texttt{compare\_or\_verify} evolves along other path-related primitives like \texttt{generate\_new\_path}, whereas it moves closer to \texttt{compare\_or\_verify2} in later layers (Fig.~\ref{fig:cycles}b).